 Why do filmmakers constantly insist on doing a retcon of the “Halloween” franchise?
-Every once in a while, the continuity of the series is tossed to the wayside, usually for profit and greed, but perhaps deep down there are those out there who remain infinitely eager for a true final showdown between Laurie Strode and Michael Myers.
+Every once in a while, the continuity of the series is tossed to the wayside, usually for profit and greed, but perhaps deep down there are those out there who remain infinitely eager for another and more fulfilling showdown between Laurie Strode and Michael Myers.
 We thought we got it in 1981’s “Halloween II,” but even Michael couldn’t stay down after being burned beyond recognition.
 Then there was “Halloween H2O: 20 Years Later,” but that was really a “Scream” movie disguised as a “Halloween” movie, and what resulted did not feel particularly compelling.

 “Send a maniac to catch a maniac.”

 This particular “Halloween” was directed by David Gordon Green and co-written by him, Jeff Fradley and actor Danny McBride, and the respect they have for Carpenter’s 1978 horror classic is on display throughout.
-They even bring back the serif font from the original’s credits as they are determined to make us accept this is a direct sequel to the original.
-I admired how the credits started off with a pumpkin which looks to have been stomped on many times and which reforms slowly but surely.
-It’s almost like a metaphor for this franchise as many continue to resurrect Michael, or “The Shape” as he is often referred to, to diminishing results.
+They even bring back the serif font from the original’s credits as they are determined to make us accept this is a direct sequel to the one which started it all.
+I admired how the credits started off with a pumpkin which looks to have been stomped on one too many times and which reforms slowly but surely.
+It’s almost like a metaphor for this franchise as many continue to resurrect Michael, or “The Shape” as he is often referred to, with varying results.

-I also have to given Green and his collaborators credit for giving us characters we care about here.
+I also have to give Green and his collaborators credit for giving us characters we care about.
 It is impossible not to relate to them in one way or another as we remember having their same needs and desires when we were their age.
-Many of the “Friday the 13th” sequels kept giving us characters we couldn’t wait to see killed off as we were made to hate them, but when the residents of Haddonfield are killed off, you cannot help but feel for them, and not just because some never got the chance to lose their virginity.
+Many of the “Friday the 13th” sequels kept giving us characters we couldn’t wait to see get killed off as we were made to hate them, but when the residents of Haddonfield are killed off, you cannot help but feel for them, and not just because they never got the chance to lose their virginity.

 Moreover, Curtis really makes us sympathize with Laurie Strode throughout.
 We know all what she has been through, and to see the effect it has on those closest to her is heartbreaking.
 We learn she has been divorced twice, and her daughter Karen wants little to do with her and constantly begs her to get help.
 Even when Laurie absent-mindedly takes a drink from a glass of wine like as it it were was an automatic impulse, we feel for her as no one can see Michael Myers as being the embodiment of pure evil the way she can.

-Watching Curtis as Laurie here quickly reminded me of a line the late Natasha Richardson said in the movie “Patty Hearst:”
+Watching Curtis as Laurie here quickly reminded me of a line the late Natasha Richardson said in “Patty Hearst:”

 “I finally realized what my crime was, I lived.
 Big mistake.
 Very messy.”

-The cast overall does really good work, and they are made of very likable and dependable actors including Judy Greer and Will Patton who make their characters seem very down to earth in a way you want them to be.
+The cast overall does really good work, and they are made of very likable and dependable actors which include Judy Greer and Will Patton who make their characters seem very down to earth in a way you want them to be.
 One real standout here is Andi Matichak who plays Allyson, Laurie’s granddaughter and the only one capable of having a meaningful relationship with her.
-Matichak proves to be a very appealing presence here, and she makes Allyson into a strong and defiant young woman who is not about to suffer fools at all.
+Matichak proves to be a very appealing presence here, and she makes Allyson into a strong and defiant young woman who is not about to suffer fools in the slightest.